Feelings about the semi-formal dress code vary significantly between each person.

 Relaxed Semi-Formal Attire

 The idea of a relaxed semi-formal event may seem like an oxymoron.
-It is a little tougher to find the sweet spot for this dress code, but once you get the idea, this can be simple.
+It is a little tougher to find the sweet spot for this dress code, but this can be simple once you get the idea.

 For something unusual, mix and match coordinating suit pieces.
-A pair of suit pants combined with a different suit jacket creates an interesting, relaxed vibe.
+For example, a pair of suit pants combined with a different suit jacket creates an interesting, relaxed vibe.
 Just be sure they don’t clash.

 Be sure to leave the tie at home!

-The most important thing to remember about a semi-formal dress code is that it is classy, with a chance to be creative.
+The most important thing to remember about a semi-formal dress code is classy, with a chance to be creative.
 Keep your creativity in check, though, and use it to show a splash of your personality.

 - Do wear a nice suit or blazer/trouser combo.